SepidehHosseinian/SepidehHosseinian/README.md

 <p>
 I'm an ML practitioner with experience in natural language processing and MLOps.

-- 🔭 I’m currently working on MLOps.
+- 🔭 I’m currently working on MLOps and DRL.

-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently learning Rust and RL.

-- 👯 I’m looking to collaborate on **MLOps and NLP projects**.
+- 👯 I’m looking to collaborate on **MLOps and DAI projects**.

 - 💬 Ask me about NLP and MLOps.